JDGonzal/MERN-stack-mysql/README.md

 > Access to XMLHttpRequest at 'http://localhost:49146/tasks' from origin 'http://localhost:5173' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 > AxiosError {message: 'Network Error', name: 'AxiosError', code: 'ERR_NETWORK', config: {…}, request: XMLHttpRequest, …}

-## CORS error correction in the backend
+## CORS error and correction in the backend
 1. install the `cors` library:
 ```bash
 pnpm i cors -E
 ```
 2. Open the "app.js" file from "backend" directory.
-3. Import `cors` from 'cors' in "apps.js" file.
+3. Import `cors` from 'cors' in "app.js" file.
 4. Add this middelware selecting the frontend server url:
 ```js
     app.use(cors({